of Victoria Works, Charlton, Kent of Colombia House, Aldwych, London, WC2

 1914 Cable manufacturers, electrical engineers and contractors.

-1920 Issued catalogue on overhead electric power transmission lines and
+1920 Issued catalogue on overhead electric power transmission lines and other electric equipment.

 1937 Advert in British Industries Fair Catalogue as Maker of C. M. A. (Cable

 Makers' Association) Cables.
 Manufacturers of Electric Wires and Cables

 for all purposes.
 (Electricity: Industrial and Domestic Section - Stand

 1937 Navigation, cockpit and identification lamps and aircraft cables.

 1961 Manufacturers of electric cable, cable accessories, switch gear, transformers,